-The British Academy Medals are awarded annually and recognise outstanding achievement in any branch of the humanities and social sciences, as demonstrated in a landmark academic achievement in any of the disciplines supported by the Academy, which has transformed understanding of a particular subject or field of study.
+The British Academy Medals are awarded annually and recognise outstanding achievement that has transformed understanding of a particular subject or field of study in any of the disciplines supported by the Academy, that is, in any branch of the humanities and social sciences.
 Up to 3 medals may be awarded each year, depending on the case assembled.
 The Medals were first awarded in 2013.

 Nominating body: Events & Prizes Committee

 2016 Professor Tim Blanning FBA for Frederick the Great: King of Prussia (Allen Lane, 2015)

 2016 Dr Susan E. Kelly for Charters of Chertsey Abbey (British Academy, 2015) and Charters of Christ Church Canterbury (British Academy, 2013)